Dell Comics: Origins

 Its first title was The Funnies (1929), described by the Library of Congress as "a short-lived newspaper tabloid insert" rather than a comic book.
 Comics historian Ron Goulart describes the 16-page, four-color, newsprint periodical as "more a Sunday comic section without the rest of the newspaper than a true comic book.
 But it did offer all original material and was sold on newsstands".
 It ran 36 weekly issues, published Saturdays from January 16, 1929, to October 16, 1930.
 The cover price rose from 10¢ to 30¢ with issue #3.
 This was reduced to a nickel from issue #22 to the end.

 In 1933, Dell collaborated with Eastern Color Printing to publish the 36-page Famous Funnies: A Carnival of Comics, considered by historians the first true American comic book; Goulart, for example, calls it "the cornerstone for one of the most lucrative branches of magazine publishing".
 It was distributed through the Woolworth's department store chain, though it is unclear whether it was sold or given away; the cover displays no price, but Goulart refers, either metaphorically or literally, to the publisher "sticking a ten-cent pricetag [sic] on the comic books".

 In early 1934, Dell published the single-issue Famous Funnies: Series 1, also printed by Eastern Color.
 Unlike its predecessor, it was intended from the start to be sold rather than given away.

 In 1936, the company partnered with McClure Syndicate in which Dell would finance and distribute publications that McClure would produce and edit on behalf of then-company executive Max Gaines and editor Sheldon Mayer.
 Among the titles Gaines oversaw were The Comics, Popular Comics and The Funnies.
 Gaines would leave McClure, and by extension, Dell in 1939, in order to set up All-American Publications with a distribution/partnership agreement at DC.

 Western Publishing

 The company formed a partnership in 1938 with Western Publishing, in which Dell would finance and distribute publications that Western would produce.
 While this diverged from the regular practice in the medium of one company handling finance and production and outsourcing distribution, it was a highly successful enterprise with titles selling in the millions.
 Most of the Dell-produced comics done for Western Publishing during this period were under the Whitman Comics banner (later also used by Gold Key Comics); notable titles included Crackajack Funnies (1938–1942) and Super Comics (1938–1949).

-Comic book historian Mark Carlson has stated that at its peak in the mid-1950s, "while Dell’s total number of comic book titles [was] only 15% of those published, it control[ed] nearly a third of the total market.
+Comic book historian Mark Carlson has stated that at its peak in the mid-1950s, "while Dell's total number of comic book titles [was] only 15% of those published, it control[ed] nearly a third of the total market.
 Dell [had] more million-plus sellers than any other company before or since".

+In 1957, Dell ended its distribution deal with American News Company, which went out of business that year.